 If you have a large master bedroom, this Friedrich Chill window air conditioner can handle it — the 8,000 BTU model can cool down rooms up to 350 square feet.
 Light sleepers will enjoy how quietly this conditioner operates, with minimal noise so you won’t be kept awake all night by a whirring sound.
 The unit also oscillates left and right as it cools the space, so your entire room will get an even cool.

 Trying to save on your electricity bill?
 You’ll be happy to hear that this model is Energy Star rated, so you won’t have to keep cool at the expense of sky-high energy costs.
 The unit can be installed easily in a window, or in a wall up to 7.5 inches deep, and the power cord can run to the left or right, depending on where the outlet is located in your space, giving you added flexibility.

 LG LW8016ER 8,000 BTU

 This powerful LG model has a 12.1 efficiency ratio according to the Energy Star guidelines, a rating that should guarantee you some energy savings if you are switching from an older model.
 This window unit is rated for up to 340 square feet, and includes three cooling modes and three fan speeds.
 It can also provide two-directional air currents and allows you to set a time or use a remote control — not exactly smart tech, but still nice when it comes to programming.

 The unit requires a 115-volt outlet, a common requirement for window units, which means that any average North American wall outlet will work fine.
 This isn’t an issue for any of our chosen units, just make sure there’s an outlet near the window you want to use.

-There aren’t quite as many customization features as some of our other models, but you still get two cooling speeds and two fan speeds, as well as 2-way directional airflow.
+There aren’t quite as many customization features as some of our other models, but you still get three cooling speeds and three fan speeds.
 It’s a solid set of features in a compact package that can work great in many “I need to get this room cooler now” situations.